pstephens/kingjames.bible/README.md

-# EverlastingBible.com
+# The King James Bible
-Source for http://everlastingbible.com, one of many copies of the King James Bible on the web.
+Source for https://kingjames.bible, one of many copies of the King James Bible on the web.

 This is a labor of love with the end goal being a clean, high quality implementation without distracting fluff.